nodejs/node/doc/api/child_process.md

 [`child_process.spawn()`][] with the exception that the function will not return until the child process has fully closed.
 When a timeout has been encountered and `killSignal` is sent, the method won't return until the process has completely exited.
-Note that if the process intercepts and handles the `SIGTERM` signal and doesn't exit, the parent process will wait until the child process has exited.
+If the process intercepts and handles the `SIGTERM` signal and doesn't exit, the parent process will wait until the child process has exited.

 **If the `shell` option is enabled, do not pass unsanitized user input to this function.
 Any input containing shell metacharacters may be used to trigger